runatlantis/atlantis/runatlantis.io/docs/command-requirements.md

-# Apply Requirements
+# Command Requirements
 [[toc]]

 ## Intro
-Atlantis allows you to require certain conditions be satisfied **before** an `atlantis apply` command can be run:
+Atlantis allows you to require certain conditions be satisfied **before** `atlantis apply` and `atlantis import` commands can be run:

 * [Approved](#approved) – requires pull requests to be approved by at least one user other than the author
 * [Mergeable](#mergeable) – requires pull requests to be able to be merged